peterjurich/peterjurich/README.md

 - 👋 Hi, I’m @peterjurich!
 I have a master's degree in science communication and am interested in all forms of knowledge sharing!
 - 👀 I’m interested in storytelling, technical writing, and making information more accessible to others.
-- 🌱 I’m currently learning DITA and documentation for software and API through Udemy and Technical Writers HQ.
+- 🌱 I’m currently learning DITA, agile software development, and documentation for software and API through Udemy and Technical Writers HQ.
 - 📝 My professional goal is to eventually find a home as a technical writer with a software company.
 - 💞️ I’m looking to collaborate on software documentation projects.
 - 🎥 Outside of technical writing, I'm interested in filmmaking (primarily writing, acting, producing), science communicastion, and personal finance.